Best Practices for How to Dispose of Medical Waste

 Key Takeaways

 • Businesses are legally required to maintain detailed records of hazardous waste disposal and must engage authorised services to ensure compliance with regulations and safe waste management.
+Additionally, placing labels on the correct bins is essential to guide individuals on where to dispose of various materials properly.

 Why Can't Clinical Waste Go in Regular Bins?